jemcclafferty/Phasing_Ptalamancanum/README.md

 * Voucher details for the samples in this study
 * Multiple sequence alignments for both target-only and target-plus-flanking regions, generated with GoFlag references, HybPiper, and HybPhaser
 * Gene trees derived from these alignments
-* Species trees inferred through concatenated and multispecies coalescent approaches
+* Species trees inferred through supermatrix and multispecies coalescent approaches